How much does home insurance cost?

 Even the best home insurance companies have high rates in some areas.
 Expensive states are usually those with larger cities and a higher population density because home values are ordinarily higher.
 Some states are prone to natural disasters, which can increase rates because homeowners are more likely to file a claim.

-Average Home Insurance Rates by State
+Average Cost of Home Insurance by State

 The average home insurance cost per year depends on where you live.
 Other factors, such as dwelling coverage limits, the value of your home, and the amount of coverage, can also influence rates.
 Since there are different risks insurers take on by insuring a home in Hawaii when compared to Oklahoma or Kansas, geographic location can be one of the most important factors of setting insurance rates.
 Here are some example rates across the country: